Art and Design

 - Art is not a practical subject only because many marks available are awarded for critical analysis in essay and annotation form

-In 2014, St. Mary's Year 13 pupils went on to study the following Art related further education courses:
+Each year St. Mary's Year 13 pupils go on to study Art related further education courses.

 The artist Kate McCrickard is a former pupil of St. Mary’s who graduated with a first class honours Master of Arts degree.
 She was then awarded scholarships from the Royal Academy and the Royal Scottish Academy that took her on to paint in Madrid and Florence.
 Today she has a studio in New York and is a director of a Manhattan art gallery.
 Kate was commissioned to paint pieces for our Main Hall and our Chapel, which was blessed by Bishop David Konstant in 2001